One of the top recommendations that we give people at Healthy Child is to eat organic foods.

 2. Start simple.
 Ensure immediate success by beginning with surefire winners like herbs, sprouts and lettuce.
 Take it up a tiny notch by growing a pizza garden (basil, oregano, cherry tomatoes) or a salsa garden (cilantro, onion, tomatoes, peppers).
 There are specific varieties of vegetables and fruits that fare best in containers.
 You can find a list of them and the specific size of container they need at Garden Guides.

 3. Enjoy the experiment.
 Gardening is all about experimentation and even the most adept grower sometimes has a failed crop.
 It doesn’t mean you have a brown thumb.
 Keep a journal of your successes and failures (including details like type of container, type of soil, lighting conditions, watering schedule, etc), so you won’t make the same mistake twice.

 4. Get some help.
 Pick up some books from your library, like Organic Crops in Pots by Deborah Schneebeli-Morrell.
 Join the growing community of home gardeners by visiting websites like Gardenaut.
-Call your local extension services with questions (for some immediate troubleshooting tips visit Texas University Extension Services).
+Call your local extension services with questions.

 I remember when I was a child and we had a small garden.
 The tomatoes were amazing.
 They were so delicious we would sprinkle a bit of sugar on them and eat them for dessert.
 Children eating tomatoes for dessert.
 Today parents share all sorts of tips for trying to get kids to eat their vegetables and even adults rarely eat the recommended amount of vegetables every day.
 Maybe it wouldn’t take so much effort if the vegetables actually tasted like they’re supposed to, flavorful and delicious.
 Once you taste your own homegrown organic produce, you’ll know exactly what I’m talking about.
 So, do it.
 Grow your own.